FoodReady » Blog » cGMP vs GMP: What’s the Difference?

 Regulatory and Compliance Differences

-Compliance with cGMP therefore involves a commitment to ongoing learning, adaptation, and implementation of the latest safety and quality protocols.
+Therefore, compliance with cGMP involves a commitment to ongoing learning, adaptation, and implementation of the latest safety and quality protocols.

 Impact on Manufacturing and Quality Control

-The key differences between GMP and cGMP have a profound impact on manufacturing and quality control.
+The key differences between GMP and cGMP profoundly impact manufacturing and quality control.

 Let’s explore a real-world case study that highlights the application of GMP and cGMP in the food production industry.